Game-changing dining options at Hard Rock Stadium

 Huge flat screen TV’s dot the dining areas, so you can still watch the game with friends while enjoying these creative food options.

-Regardless of the final score, one thing is certain, you’ll feel like a champion after trying their new food and beverage offerings!
+Regardless of the final score, one thing is certain, you’ll feel like a winner after trying their new food and beverage offerings!